 Figure 3: Reference texts of the Nets eID Broker client.

 For the purpose of dialogue, an example is given below of how a transaction signing might be experienced by the customer.
-Further descriptions of these flows are given in Appendix A and Appendix B.

-Figure 4: Example transaction signing in the Nets eID Broker client
+Figure 4: Example transaction signing in the Nets elD Broker client